tkikawa/WAGASCI-BabyMIND-MC/README.md

  system.
 So it is possible to run command with sudo.

-To install the software first make sure that you have git installed (in Ubuntu `sudo apt install git`, git is already install in the KEKCC server), then issue the following commands in a bash shell:
+To install the software first make sure that you have git installed (in Ubuntu `sudo apt install git`, git is already installed on the KEKCC server), then issue the following commands in a bash shell:

 ```